Automatic Types

 Bash

-npm install -D @ronin/YOUR_SPACE_HANDLE@latest
+npm install -D @ronin-types/YOUR_SPACE_HANDLE@latest

 CI / CD